flicstar/flicstar.github.io/_posts/2014-05-26-lifelines-writing-and-knitting.md

 ---
 title: "Lifelines in writing and knitting"
-summary:
+summary: Being able to reclaim work is very important as a writer and a crafter.
 date: "2014-05-26"
 tags: [writing-and-style]
-image: /assets/images/.png
+image:
-featured_image_thumbnail: /assets/images/.png
+featured_image_thumbnail:
 featured_image:

 ---